HSZemi/mahlowat/README.md

 ### I want to complain / say thanks

-I am always happy to receive success stories (or stories of failure for that matter) at silvan.verhoeven@student.hpi.de
+I am always happy to receive success stories (or stories of failure for that matter) at silvan.verhoeven@student.hpi.de!